amitjohney/sylvatest/README.md

 # alternative: export FLUX_SYSTEM_NAMESPACE=default
 ```

-After setting this environment variable, you'll be able to issue flux commands without having to provide the namespace at each time.
+After setting this environment variable, you'll be able to issue flux commands without having to provide the namespace each time.
 With flux cli, the equivalent of previous command would be:

 ```shell